meredithcat/Full-Stack-Python/README.md

 **Note: Please reference the above schedule for tutorial due dates.**

-- [Captain Rainbow's Color Checklist](https://make.sc/rainbow-checklist): Get more practice writing functions in Python, and learn a basic understanding of what it means to CRUD a resource!
+- [Captain Rainbow's Color Checklist][]: Get more practice writing functions in Python, and learn a basic understanding of what it means to CRUD a resource!
-- [Super Hero Team Dueler](http://make.sc/superhero-team-dueler): Apply your OOP knowledge by building a super hero game!
+- [Super Hero Team Dueler][]: Apply your OOP knowledge by building a super hero game!
-- [Playlistr](https://www.makeschool.com/academy/track/playlistr-video-playlists-with-flask-and-mongodb-1c): Video playlists with Flask and MongoDB!
+- [Playlistr][]: Video playlists with Flask and MongoDB!

 ### Projects